 For more information on how the RPIX and RPI are calculated please see the Guide to the Guernsey Retail Prices Index, which, along with the Inflation Calculator, is available via www.gov.gg/rpi.
+The inflation hotline telephone number is 01481 227012.

-The next inflation bulletin (for December 2020) will be published at 9:30am on Friday 22nd January 2021.
+The next inflation bulletin (for December 2021) will be published at 9:30am on Friday 21st January 2022.